 Does your partner love you or are they using you for love?

-There are people who don’t know how to love or, sometimes, they do it in a harmful way without being aware of it.
+There are people who don’t know how to love or, sometimes, they do it in a harmful way.
 These people use others as if they were objects, or they treat them poorly.

-A person who mistreats their partner, for example, may want to feel superior, authoritative in addition to wanting to use power and enjoy the sensation of someone in submission.
+A person who mistreats their partner, for example, may be searching for a way to feel superior or authoritative, or exercise power and enjoy the sensation of dominating another.
 It’s a harmful behavior that undercuts the self-esteem and integrity of the other person.

 When it comes to gender-based or domestic violence, it’s important to ask for help.
 Talk to your family and friends, but above all, don’t isolate yourself.
 This is what the abuser wants: to leave you without support.